cmramseyer/glass/README.md

 * tempered process [ Yes | No ]

 ### Order activation
-When an order was created, an asyn job process is launched using Sidekiq and Redis.
+When an order is created, an asyn job process is launched using Sidekiq and Redis.
 That action creates the tracking objects in database, depending on the attributes for each product (holes, polish type and temper process).
+All products must be processed at Cut and Delivery stages.

 The process performs some fake process too, like external API calls and email delivery.
 Randomly they can fail to simulate real world conditions where things fails.
 If a fake service raise an exception, the whole Order activation process will be rolledback because it is wrapped in a transaction.
 So, if an activation fails, you can retry the activation in the In Progress view.